-Some secondary schools' catchment areas are not shown as not all Nottingham City secondary schools and academies use catchment areas.
+Some secondary schools' catchment areas are not shown, as not all Nottingham City secondary schools and academies use catchment areas.

-For even more detailed school information or if you wish to search a wider area, you can use the Department for Education website
+For even more detailed school information or if you wish to search a wider area, you can use the Department for Education website.

-- Visiting the school: most schools have open days or you can contact schools to arrange a visit
+- Visiting the school: Most schools have open days, or you can contact schools to arrange a visit

-- Get a copy of the school's prospectus: many schools publish their prospectus on their website or you can contact schools individually to request one
+- Get a copy of the school's prospectus: Many schools publish their prospectus on their website, or you can contact schools individually to request one

 - Read the school's most recent Ofsted report

-- Think about how your child will get to and from school, it is your responsibility to make sure your child can get to and from school.
-For more information and advice please visit the School Transport page
+- Think about how your child will get to and from school; it is your responsibility to make sure your child can get to and from school.
+For more information and advice, please visit The School Transport page

-- Some secondary schools offer specialist places such as for performing arts or technology and your child may need to take a test if you are applying for one of these places.
+- Some secondary schools offer specialist places such as for performing arts or technology, and your child may need to take a test if you are applying for one of these places.
 Ask yourself whether your child has an aptitude for the subject being tested

-Generally, the further away from the school you live, the less likely you are to be offered a place.
+If a school has a history of over-subscription and you do not meet the higher criteria, you are unlikely to be offered a place there.
+Generally, the further away from the school you live, the less likely you will be offered a place.